See4D: Pose-Free 4D Generation via Auto-Regressive Video Inpainting: Introduction

 Despite this superiority, most warp-then-inpaint systems are optimized for \textbf{trajectory-to-trajectory} synthesis: given a video captured along a specific camera path, they synthesize a novel video from an entirely different trajectory, preserving synchronized scene dynamics~\cite{yu2025trajectorycrafter, bai2024syncammaster, bai2025recammaster, hoorick2024gcd, huang2025vivid4d, ren2025gen3c}.
 This dual-trajectory formulation, however, is relatively under-constrained, which can complicate training and lead to less stable inference.
 The generated viewpoints often remain close to the input path, and the reconstruction quality can be sensitive to per-frame depth accuracy.
 Consequently, these approaches face challenges in scaling to full 4D scene reconstruction that enables flexible free-viewpoint playback, a capability that is particularly important for immersive VR experiences.

 To address this challenge, we propose \ours, a pose-free framework based on a \textbf{trajectory-to-camera} formulation.
 Our method generates a bank of synchronized, fixed-view videos from a single monocular clip.
-We train a view-conditional inpainting model on depth-warped images and associated masks instead of relying on explicit camera poses, and integrate a lightweight spatial-temporal transformer backbone for cross-view and cross-frame coherence.
+We train a view-conditional inpainting model using depth-warped images and their associated masks, rather than relying on explicit camera poses.
+By providing implicit geometric guidance through warped observations instead of explicit camera pose matrices, this design enables pose-free novel-view conditioning, while reducing sensitivity to pose errors and dependence on specific coordinate conventions.
+To ensure cross-view and cross-frame coherence, we integrate a lightweight spatial–temporal transformer backbone that jointly models spatial and temporal consistency.
 During training, we apply \textit{realistic warp synthesis} by forward-projecting the target-view video to a nearby random pose and back-projecting with jitter, simulating the source-to-target warp artifacts observed during inference.
 Additionally, we propose \textit{noise-adaptive condition}, which adds modulated noise to the conditional warped images based on their corresponding warp mask, preventing overfitting to unreliable warps.
-This design simplifies optimization compared to traditional \textbf{trajectory-to-trajectory} methods, remains robust in dynamic and complex scenarios, and produces high-quality, geometrically consistent novel views suitable for large-scale 4D scene modeling and representation.
+This design simplifies optimization compared to \textbf{trajectory-to-trajectory} methods, remains robust in dynamic and complex scenarios, and produces high-quality, geometrically consistent novel views suitable for large-scale 4D scene modeling and representation.

 Complementing the core model, we introduce a \textbf{spatio-temporal auto-regressive} inference pipeline that robustly scales synthesis to long sequences and viewpoint shifts.
 Spatially, we march smoothly along a spline of virtual camera poses between the source and each target view, iteratively warping, inpainting, and updating depth to progressively mitigate cross-view self-occlusions.
 Temporally, we extend clips by overlapping successive diffusion runs, reusing a sliding window of one prediction as the seed for the next.
 This dual recursion effectively enforces smooth motion continuity while gracefully handling depth noise and complex disocclusion.